22

 Why?
 Located in the heart of the Golden Triangle, Hôtel de Sers used to be the townhouse of the Marquis de Sers.
 Now, it hosts an elegant urban haven.
 Just steps from the Champs-Élysées, it appeals as much to shopping enthusiasts as to those seeking tranquility, far from the bustle of the famous avenue.
 Behind its pared-town Haussmann façade, the hotel combines heritage and modernity.
 The perfect blend of Art Deco details and contemporary touches imagined by interior designer Pascal Allaman.

 What makes us dream?
 Each room tells its own story.
 Pale herringbone parquet, intricate woodwork, sweeping views over Paris rooftops… Some are even offering a face-to-face with the Eiffel Tower itself.
 The lobby, portrait gallery, and wellness area add to this refined, intimate atmosphere.
-Not to mention the S’Bar, a velvet-clad hideaway where signature cocktails and retro armchairs conjure up a quite cinematic ambiance.
-During Fashion Week, one can easily use it as a chic retreat for designers seeking a rare quiet moment between shows.
+Not to mention the S’Bar, a velvet-clad hideaway where signature cocktails and retro armchairs conjure up quite a cinematic ambiance.
+During Fashion Week, designers seeking a rare moment of tranquility between shows can easily use it as a chic retreat.

 Le Roch Hotel, the height of Parisian chic